-The Board of Directors met eight times during 2007.
-In addition, there were also two written consents that were approved by the Board in 2007.
-Each of the members of the Board participated in at least 75% of the meetings of the Board of Directors and committee meetings that took place while such person was a member of the Board and the applicable Committee.
-Members of the Board are expected to attend each meeting, as set forth in the Company's Corporate Governance Guidelines, and substantially all of the members of the Board participated in 100% of the Board and Committee meetings during 2007.
+The Board of Directors met six times during 2008.
+In addition, there was also one written consent approved by the Board in 2008.
+Each of the members of the Board participated in over 90% of the meetings of the Board of Directors and committee meetings that took place while such person was a member of the Board and the applicable Committee.
+Members of the Board are expected to attend each meeting, as set forth in the Company's Corporate Governance Guidelines, and substantially all of the members of the Board participated in 100% of the Board and Committee meetings during 2008.
 It is the Board's policy that all of our directors attend the Annual Meeting of Stockholders absent exceptional cause.
-All of our directors attended the Annual Meeting of Stockholders in 2007.
+All of our directors attended the Annual Meeting of Stockholders in 2008.
 The non-management directors of the Company meet regularly (at least quarterly) in executive session of the Board without management present.
 The Lead Independent Director presides over non-management sessions.

 The Board of Directors has established standing Audit, Compensation, and Nominating and Corporate Governance committees.
-The Board of Directors determines the membership of each of these committees from time to time, and, to date, only outside directors have served on these committees.
+The Board of Directors determines the membership of each of these committees from time to time and, to date, only outside directors have served on these committees.